On the missing log in upper tail estimates: Applications

-In this subsection we briefly demonstrate that our methods can sharpen results based on classical inductive approaches.
-For balanced graphs, Kim and Vu used two different inductions (see Sections~6.3 and~6.6 in~\cite{Vu2002}), which together establish the following tail estimate: if $\eps \le C$ and $\eps^2 \max\{\mu^{1/(v-1)},\mu^{1/e}\} = \omega(\log n)$, then
+Next we consider the classical upper tail problem for subgraph counts, which concerns~$\Pr(X \ge (1+\eps)\mu)$ for constant~$\eps>0$.
+Here our general methods usually give much weaker estimates than modern specialized approaches such as~\cite{UTSG,KkTailDK,K3TailCh}, but it turns out that our methods can \emph{routinely} sharpen results based on classical inductive approaches (which might potentially be useful in other contexts).
+Indeed, for balanced graphs Kim and Vu used two different inductions (see Sections~6.3 and~6.6 in~\cite{Vu2002}), which together establish the following tail estimate: if~$\eps \le C$ and~$\eps^2 \max\{\mu^{1/(v-1)},\mu^{1/e}\} = \omega(\log n)$,~then

 This inequality was reproved by Janson and Ruci{\'n}ski~\cite{DL} via their alternative inductive method.
 Using Theorem~\ref{thm:pre:extendedp}, we shall go beyond both approaches for strictly balanced graphs: (i)~we improve the exponential rate of decay by an extra logarithmic factor, and (ii)~we remove the restriction to `large' expectations~$\mu$. \begin{theorem} Let~$H$ be a strictly balanced graph with $v=v_H$~vertices and $e=e_H$~edges.
 Let $X=X_H$ and $\mu=\E X$.
 For any $\eps > 0$ there is $c=c(\eps,H)>0$ such that for all $n \ge v$ and $p \in [0,1]$ we have